-In the current version of Acronis Storage, you can enable and disable Acronis Notary for object storage buckets and monitor the space used by them on the SERVICES > S3 > Buckets screen.
-You cannot create and manage object storage buckets from Acronis Storage management panel.
-However, you can do it via the Acronis Storage user panel or by using a third-party application.
+In the current version of Acronis Software-Defined Infrastructure, you can enable and disable Acronis Notary for object storage buckets and monitor the space used by them on the STORAGE SERVICES > S3 > Buckets screen.
+You cannot create and manage object storage buckets from Acronis Software-Defined Infrastructure admin panel.
+However, you can do it via the Acronis Software-Defined Infrastructure user panel or by using a third-party application.
 For example, the applications listed below allow you to perform the following actions:

 - CyberDuck: create and manage buckets and their contents.